Skip to content

 Black pegida

 The rookie culture spokesperson's deconfession was almost too painful to watch.
 In fact, it was only surpassed by the predictable display of PVV 'strategist' Martin Bosma.
 He masked his lack of knowledge of art matter in a tirade repeated a hundred times in favour of Zwarte Piet and Pegida, and against black people.
 Especially when the latter refused to put the Slavery Museum in the light of the Barbary pirates, who had galley slaves.
-His motion to erect a monument to the Dokkumer blockading Frisians failed to gain a majority and Bosma left the Groen van Prinstererzaal with tail between his legs.
+His motion to erect a monument to the Dokkumer blocking Frisians failed to gain a majority and Bosma left the Groen van Prinstererzaal with tail between his legs.

 Otherwise, the cosy get-together in the Tweedekamer building was mostly a kind of early St Nicholas celebration.
 There were wish lists that were not too complicated and there was even a little poem, spoken by Lodewijk Asscher.
 And there were presents.

 For instance, there are now more work grants for short-term graduate makers.
 Instead of the 50 a year until now, 75 young makers can now apply for the pot that allows them to get a one-off contribution of 19,000 euros.
 If they succeed in becoming an established maker with this, they can qualify for a four-year grant of 38,000 euros.
-The maximum number of eligible people has also been increased by 25 to 125.
+The maximum number of people eligible has also been increased by 25 to 125.
 But there is more, such as a master-apprentice scheme and a development track for urban artists.

 Fair practice